Steffen93/dist-mpc/README.md

 2. Run the multi-party protocol.
 See details in the according [README](mpc).

+Alternatively, the project can be run in a Docker container.

 -----
 # Note for developers
 On contract change, the ABI needs to be copied to the mpc folder into the `abi.json` file.